Contents

 Procurement is expected to be equipped to be an advisor to the finance and operations along with other supply chain functions.
 Such an organization needs a different approach, skill set, and people.

-Benefits Of Procurement Transformation
+What Are The Benefits Of Procurement Transformation?

 2. It helps you define a clear roadmap for delivery

-The model divides the outcomes of procurement transformation into four areas and the additional skill sets your team can gain as a result of a transformation.
+The model divides the outcomes of procurement transformation into four areas, and the additional skill sets your team can gain as a result of a transformation.

 For example, Financial metrics could cost savings and cost avoidance.

-Let’s review each of those areas
+Let’s review each area of your procurement transformation assessment:

 People